VL5H/Android-Spam-Detection-App/README.md

 More on Beeware here: [Official Beeware Docs](https://beeware.org/)

-Will post more here once this project is complete!
+Will post more in this repo once this project is complete!